 Do You Need a Financial Planner?
 Probably

 Consumers are often confused about the difference between estate and financial planning, and for good reason.
-Even professionals in these fields may use these terms interchangeably or financial planners and investment companies will purport to do estate planning.
-Strictly speaking, financial planning concerns your money – savings, investments, spending, insurance – and estate planning involves your legal rights – appointment of agents, creation of trusts, direction as to who ultimately will receive your property.
+Even professionals in these fields may use these terms interchangeably and sometimes financial planners and investment companies will purport to do estate planning.
+Strictly speaking, financial planning concerns your money – savings, investments, spending, insurance – and estate planning involves your legal rights – appointment of agents, creation of trusts, directions as to who ultimately will receive your property.

 Financial planners are compensated in one or more of three methods, each with their pros and cons:

 Some financial planners, like some lawyers, simply charge for their time by the hour or a flat fee for various projects.
 This is often the least expensive approach, though it might not feel like it since you’re writing a check or passing over your credit card.
 It avoids potential conflicts of interest inherent in other approaches.
 However, problems can arise if you’re reluctant to contact the planner with questions because you’re concerned about the cost or the planner is unaware of developments because you’re not in as close touch as you might be with other approaches.